mgrebenets/mgrebenets.github.io/_posts/2015-01-22-swift--objective-c-interoperability.md

 To be honest, nothing happens most away.
 For reasons unknown to me my project compiled and ran.
 And it was running OK for a while until at some moment it started crashing consistently.

 So the problem in this case is that I'm implicitly checking the conformance of Objective-C object `ObjCSubclass` to a non Objective-C (pure Swift) protocol `PureSwiftProtocol`.
-This check occurs when calling `return instance.value` where instance is an instance of `ObjCSubclass` but the access to it's property happens by converting it to `PureSwiftProtocol`.
+This check occurs when calling `return embeddedInstance.value` where `embeddedInstance` is an instance of `ObjCSubclass` but the access to it's property happens by converting it to `PureSwiftProtocol`.

 Apparently, this is a known issue.
 There's a couple of discussions on StackOverflow ([one](http://stackoverflow.com/questions/24132738/swift-set-delegate-to-self-gives-exc-bad-access), [two](http://stackoverflow.com/questions/24174348/calling-method-using-optional-chaining-on-weak-variable-causes-exc-bad-access)).